What you need to know right now about the 2018 midterm elections

 Races to watch: NE-02 (Bacon)

-November outlook: Rep. Don Bacon was the only Republican to beat a Democratic incumbent in 2016.
+Rep. Don Bacon was the only Republican to beat a Democratic incumbent in 2016.
 Democrats have this Omaha-based seat in their sights in their quest to take back the majority in the House.
 This seat is rated as a toss-up by CNN.
-GOP Sen. Deb Fischer is up for re-election.
+GOP Sen. Deb Fischer

 • Oregon

-Note: This post will be updated repeatedly.
-Corrections: Rep. Todd Rokita's last name was initially misspelled.
-A reference to Rep. Jason Lewis' fundraising has been clarified.
-The last name of Zach Scott has been corrected and his job title now reflects that he is no longer sheriff of Franklin County, Ohio.